⚠️

 Facet - "One part of an object, situation, or subject that has many parts."

 This blogpost presents a comprehensive analysis of Facet, a C# source generator designed to address the proliferation of boilerplate code in modern .NET applications through compile-time projection generation.
-I address the theoretical foundations of facetting as a software engineering concept, analyze the implementation architecture, and provide detailed performance benchmarks comparing various mapping strategies.
-This article demonstrates significant reductions in code maintenance overhead while maintaining zero runtime performance costs through compile-time code generation.
+I address the theoretical foundations of facetting as a software engineering concept, analyze the implementation architecture, and demonstrate how to leverage this approach in real-world applications.

 1. Introduction